 This post summaries the main approaches to making adjustments to top-down seamless yoke sweaters.
 It applies to round yoke (sometimes called Icelandic) sweaters and top-down raglan designs.

-The principles can be applied to cardigans as well as pullovers and even dresses or tunics.
+The principles can be applied to cardigans as well as pullovers and even dresses or tunics if they use the top down construction,

 Why just top-down garments?